 Let Our Bergen County Criminal Defense Lawyers Help

-Warrants are documents issued by a judge that allow the police to perform a search, seizure, or arrest.
+Warrants are documents issued by a judge that allows the police to perform a search, seizure, or arrest.
 The U.S. Constitution and the New Jersey Constitution each require law enforcement to have a warrant before doing any of these things except in particular circumstances.
-If your rights were violated by law enforcement, or you’re worried about being a suspect in an ongoing investigation, talk to one of our skilled Bergen County criminal defense attorneys today.
-Brickfield & Donahue can offer you experienced criminal defense lawyers who are passionate about fighting for the rights and freedoms of our clients.
+If your rights were violated by law enforcement, or you’re worried about being a suspect in an ongoing investigation, talk to one of our skilled River Edge criminal defense attorneys today.
+Brickfield & Donahue can offer you experienced criminal defense lawyers passionate about fighting for the rights and freedoms of our clients.

 Get your case started by calling us at (201) 574-7919 or filling out our online form today!

 A judge could issue different kinds of warrants allowing law enforcement to do different things related to an ongoing investigation.
 The various warrants include the following.

 A search warrant is issued to the police, so they have the legal right to search and seize objects belonging to you or that are on your property.
 Search warrants will allow them to look for and “seize” any evidence they find in a particular area.
 To get a search warrant, law enforcement must convince a judge there is probable cause to believe there is specific evidence in a particular area that needs to be explored.

 An arrest warrant allows the police to place people under arrest for committing a crime.
 When police investigate a crime, they need to present proof that the defendant committed the crime before they can lawfully arrest a person for it.
 Arrest warrants can be used to enter the home of the accused and arrest him or her there if law enforcement believes the defendant is there.
 The defendant can also be arrested in public.
 However, to arrest a defendant in someone else’s home, the police must have a warrant to search his or her house.